What Is Drone Fleet Management?

 2. Integration of blockchain technology for secure data storage and transparent transaction records.

-3. Collaborative efforts between industry stakeholders and regulatory authorities to establish standardized protocols.
+3. Collaborative efforts between industry stakeholders and regulatory authorities are needed to establish standardized protocols.

 4. The emergence of delivery drones for e-commerce and last-mile logistics.